Deep-Symmetry/afterglow/README.md

 quickly get relief from overly bright lights.

 > If you have access to an Ableton Push, it is even easier to have
-> intutive control over your show's grand master dimmer.
+> intutive control over your show’s grand master dimmer.
 As soon as
-> you bind it to your show, the Master encoder is automatically bound
+> you bind the Push to your show, the Push Master encoder is
-> to it, with nice graphical feedback in the text area.
-Plus, you get
+> automatically tied to the show master dimmer, with nice graphical
-> deep control over the show metronome right away too:
+> feedback in the text area.
+Plus you get deep control over the show
+> metronome as well:

 ```clojure
 (require '[afterglow.controllers.ableton-push :as push])